robocomp/grasping/components/objectPoseEstimationRGBD/README.md

 # Python RGBD Pose Estimation Component

 `objectPoseEstimationRGBD` component is a Python component that performs object pose estimation on household objects for precise grasping and manipulation.
-This components contains an interface method `getObjectPose`, which can be directly called to get the object poses of a certain RGBD image.
+This component contains an interface method `getObjectPose`, which can be directly called to get the object poses of a certain RGBD image.

 ## Installation